ChristophShyper/presentation-okta-saml-aws/Article.md

 To address the limitations of traditional IAM user management, modern cloud environments are adopting SSO solutions with IdPs like Okta.

-Here's how AWS SSO access improves the security and efficiency of your cloud environment:
+Here's how SSO access improves the security and efficiency of your cloud environment:
 * **Centralized User Management**: Manage user access to AWS centrally from the IdP system, eliminating the need for individual IAM users.
 * **Enhanced Security**: Secure access to AWS resources with SAML-based authentication and MFA through IdP reduces the risk of compromised credentials.
 * **Compliance and Auditing**: Easily track user access to AWS resources and their authentication methods through IdP's comprehensive logs.
-* **Role-Based Access Control**: Define granular permissions based on roles in AWS.
+* **Role-Based Access Control (RBAC)**: Define granular permissions based on roles in AWS.
 * **Session Management**: Control session duration so that even leaked credentials are invalidated quickly.
 * **Automated User Provisioning**: Automate user onboarding and off-boarding with IdP's user lifecycle management.
 * **Centralized Audit Trail**: Track user activities and changes across AWS accounts through audit logs.
-* **Cross-Account Access**: Enable access across multiple AWS accounts with federated access. .
+* **Cross-Account Access**: Enable access across multiple AWS accounts with federated access.
 * **User Self-Service**: Allow users to manage their access, reset passwords, or MFA settings through the IdP portal.
 * **Simplified Access**: Users can access multiple services with a single set of credentials through SSO.